-When offering an accessible/adaptable unit to a non-disabled applicant, the LACDA will require the applicant to sign the "Addendum to Public Housing Lease Agreement" that certifies that the applicant will relocate after receiving a thirty (30) day written notice to the first available vacant unit of appropriate size, at the same or comparable housing development site, should the modified unit be required for an eligible disabled family.
-Residents must return the keys to their old unit within five (5) calendar days of the date the transfer offer was made.
+When offering an accessible/adaptable unit to a non-disabled applicant, the LACDA will require the applicant to sign a Public Housing Lease Agreement Addendum that certifies that the applicant will relocate after receiving a thirty (30) day written notice to the first available vacant unit of appropriate size, at the same or comparable housing development site, should the modified unit be required for an eligible disabled family.
+Residents must return the keys to their old unit within five calendar days of the date the transfer offer was made.
 If the transfer is to another housing development, and the resident does not return the keys to their old unit, the sending development, in addition to billing the resident, will also notify the receiving development of the resident's outstanding balance.
-Failure to pay outstanding charges within thirty (30) calendar days from the date of invoice to the LACDA is a material breach of the Lease Agreement and the resident will be subject to termination of their tenancy.
+Failure to pay outstanding charges to the LACDA is a material breach of the Lease Agreement and the resident will be subject to termination of their tenancy.

-U.V.
-TIME LIMIT FOR ACCEPTANCE OF UNIT
+V. TIME LIMIT FOR ACCEPTANCE OF UNIT

-Applicants must accept one (1) max unit offer made within three (3) calendar days of the date the offer is made.
+Applicants must accept any unit offer made within three calendar days of the date the offer is made.
 At the LACDA's discretion or for ADA accommodations, the LACDA may extend the timeframe to accept or reject a unit offer.
 Offers made over the telephone will be confirmed in writing by the LACDA.
 If the LACDA is unable to contact an applicant by telephone, the LACDA will write to the applicant to inform him/her of the unit offer.
-For Reasonable Accommodations, additional unit offer(s) may be made to accommodate the applicant's approved ADA request.

-₩.W.
-APPLICANT STATUS AFTER FINAL UNIT OFFER
+W. APPLICANT STATUS AFTER FINAL UNIT OFFER

-When an applicant rejects the one unit offer or fails to respond within the three (3) calendar days of the date the offer is made, the LACDA will remove the applicants name from all selected waiting list(s).
+When an applicant rejects the one unit offer, the LACDA will remove the applicants name from all selected waiting list(s).

-₩.X.
-REQUIREMENT TO ATTEND INTERVIEW
+X. REQUIREMENT TO ATTEND INTERVIEW